zeeenjaaa/js-assignments/README.md

 ### How to setup travis-ci
 * Open [https://travis-ci.org/](https://travis-ci.org/) and sign in with your github account.
 * Activate your forked repo **js-assignments**.
-* Edit local README.md file and update all links (just replace all occurrences of `'rolling-scopes-school'` with your account name).
+* Edit local README.md file and update all links (just replace all occurrences of `'AisBrestEDU' or 'rolling-scopes-school'` with your account name).
 * Commit and push updated README.md to github:
 ```bash
   git add README.md
   git commit -m "Update the links"
   git push origin master
 ```
-* Open https://github.com/rolling-scopes-school/js-assignments and test the build icon.
+* Open https://github.com/AisBrestEDU/js-assignments and test the build icon.
 Now it will run all tests and update status once you push changes to github.
 Keep this icon green!

 ### How to setup work environment